GOP’s Loeffler concedes to Warnock in Georgia runoff

 With his victory in Tuesday’s election, Warnock becomes the first African American from Georgia elected to the Senate.

+“Unfortunately we came up slightly short in the runoff election,” Loeffler says in the video, “Earlier today I called Rev. Warnock to congratulate him and to wish him well in serving this great state.”

+A spokesman for Warnock’s campaign confirmed that Loeffler had conceded but declined to comment further.

-Jon Ossoff beat Republican David Perdue in Georgia’s other Senate runoff.
+Democrat Jon Ossoff beat Republican David Perdue in Georgia’s other Senate runoff.
+Perdue has yet to concede.
+In a statement released early Wednesday, his campaign vowed to “mobilize every available resource and exhaust every legal recourse.”

-The two Democrats’ wins, along with President-elect Joe Biden’s victory in Georgia in November, mark a shift in Georgia politics, which have been dominated by Republicans in recent years.
+The two Democrats’ wins, along with President-elect Joe Biden’s victory in Georgia in November, mark a huge shift in Georgia politics, which have been dominated by Republicans in recent years.
+Biden is the first Democratic presidential candidate to carry the state since 1992.

+Tuesday’s runoff election broke turnout records for a Georgia runoff, with more than 4.4 million ballots cast.